jadecobra/python_tdd_exercises/source/classes.rst

       a_set = set
       a_dictionary = dict

-and the terminal shows all tests pass
+the terminal shows all tests pass

 ----